nilostolte/Vector-Art/Viva Zapata/README.md

   <img src="https://user-images.githubusercontent.com/80269251/157075083-03f20635-e60b-4e1c-bc63-f52a9d95303e.png" width="511" height="365">
 </p>

-This design is a combination between several complex typography manipulations of glyphs of the font Egypt22 but many other design features like the vectorization of a mexican hat and the reuse of the PostScript code for the sun.
+This design is a combination between several complex typography manipulations of glyphs of the font Egypt22 but many other design features like the vectorization of a mexican hat and the reuse of the PostScript code for the sun and star.

+The main concept was to give the idea of a mexican beer, like Sol or Corona, but "Viva Zapata" was craft, pure malt, and organic, and, thus, being kind of "revolutionary."
+It's the usual humor always present in the  other labels,  as well.

 ### Mexican Hat